Autodesk/maya-usd/lib/mayaUsd/nodes/Layer_Saving_Docs.md

 only the layers.
 Stages get re-created based on layers, as explained above.

 Layers are saved just before the Maya scene is saved, in a Maya pre-save callback.
-All layers that needs to be saved to external files are saved, then all layers that need to be saved inside Maya file, including session layers, are serialized into string attributes in the Layer Manager Maya node.
+All layers that need to be saved to external files are saved, then all layers that need to be saved inside the Maya file, including session layers, are serialized into string attributes in the Layer Manager Maya node.

-This layer-saving process is not customizable.
+This layer-saving process is customizable.
 The USD plugin can provide a callback to do some of the work of saving layers.
 If such a callback is provided (and the Maya USD plugin does provide one), then it gets called with a list of objects describing each stage that need to be saved.
 For each